 January is often the month that performance metrics are determined for the year.
-There are two sides to writing a performance evaluation:
+Whether writing an annual review or quarterly job performance review, there are two sides to consider when writing a performance evaluation:

 Despite its apparent complexities, writing performance appraisals is a fairly easy task.
 Here’s a look at four business writing training guidelines to help both managers and individual employees write relevant and accurate performance appraisal reports.

 Appraisal reports are written for senior management in your organization.
 Put yourself in your manager’s position and consider: What does your boss want in this appraisal report?
 What good will this information do for him or her?
 How will the report help in assessing the employee’s performance?

 The first step towards drafting an effective performance review is to keep your target audience in mind.
 There’s a famous business cliché that says, “What counts is what's counted.”
 This should be your focus.
 Analyze all indices and factors that seem relevant for the employee appraisal.